qqlaker/Event-Notification/README.md

 ---

-### ✅ Thus, we can track upcoming events in advance and use this information for commercial purposes ✅
+### ✅ This way we can track upcoming events in advance ✅